-International Women’s Day serves as a reminder of the struggles and achievements women have faced over the centuries for their right to learn, vote, work, express themselves, and participate in policy making.
+International Women’s Day serves as a reminder of the struggles and achievements women have faced over the centuries with regard to their right to learn, vote, work, express themselves, and participate in policy making.
 Today should also be an occasion to reflect on how far our societies still have to go to fully achieve equality and inclusion of minority groups.
-Access to money, equal pay, representation of women in economics and in leadership positions are all battles we are still fighting for.
+Access to money and equal pay, as well as the representation of women in economics and in leadership positions are all battles we are still fighting for.

-Although progress has been made in recent times, the advancement of women and people from minority backgrounds to positions of decision-making power in economy and finance is still very much an uphill battle.
+Although progress has been made in recent times, the advancement of women and people from minority backgrounds to positions of decision-making power in economics and finance is still very much an uphill battle.

 Female economic and financial inequality is an issue that has been affecting the lives of many generations of women, in many different ways: from having to pay a tax on tampons and in general higher prices for products mainly used by women, to having to deal with sexist treatment when entering business and economic careers.